How to build a wood fired pottery kiln books

 Translated from Japanese by Naoko Gomi

 Review: “minigama” is hardly a book, it’s a booklet with 42 pages, not registered with an ISBN, it seems almost home-printed, and the title un-ambitiously starts with a small letter.
-Akira Yoshida has published several books in a Tokyo-based Publisher, but I don’t think this is a published book.
+Akira Yoshida has published several books by a Tokyo-based Publisher, but I don’t think this is a published book.
 I’m curious about the history of minigama’s, but this book doesn’t give many clues about its origin.

 Books Wood firing Journeys and Techniques a Collection of Articles from Ceramics monthly